-There are a few basic categories of contractors that you can hire to work on your house.
+There are a few basic categories of home remodeling contractors that you can hire to replace the windows on your house.
 There are pluses and minuses to them all.

 The challenge is sorting them out, because the way they present themselves to you is part of their marketing plan.